mcrispinjebin/carbon_intensity/README.md

 ### Future Scope ###

 1. Partial duration calculation to be improve by checking it on each slot on the window.
+1. Add a linting tool, for static check.
 1. Documentation of APIs in OpenAPI(Swagger)
 1. Improving unit test coverage.